-Ranging from lindy hop swing to the more sophisticated style of Lennie Tristano’s school; or from a solo piano bar gig to an outdoor jazz festival, Pablo endeavors to keep Jazz as authentic and creative as possible.
+Ranging from 1930’s Jazz to the more sophisticated style of Lennie Tristano’s school; or from a solo piano bar gig to an outdoor jazz festival, Pablo endeavors to keep Jazz as authentic and creative as possible

-Pablo has recently toured Austria, Russia, Colombia for the Django Festival in Medellín and Jazz Al Parque in Bogota.
-Also played with the renowned American singer’s big band, Diane Schuur.
+Pablo has recently toured Austria, Russia and Colombia.
+He has also played with the renowned American singer’s big band, Diane Schuur.

-Today, he now plays both lead guitar and piano in his own bands, The Mudkickers, Pablo López Swing Trio, Jumpin’ Kerouacs and Pablo’s Swingin’ Joint.
+Today, he now plays both lead guitar and piano in his own bands, The Mudkickers, Striding With Django, Jumpin’ Kerouacs and Pablo’s Swingin’ Joint.